 Approvals to Conduct In-Person Fieldwork Research with Human Participants

-- After receiving V/ADR approval, obtain research ethics clearance through the appropriate REB.
+- Obtain research ethics clearance through the appropriate REB.
 For projects with previous REB clearance, adding in-person participant research or resuming in-person research (that was halted due to COVID-19) will likely require submission of an amendment request to the appropriate REB.
 For more information see HiREB or MREB details on COVID-19 and REB review.

-- Researchers and participants are expected to follow the COVID-19 precautions for their study (e.g., self-assessment screening, physical distancing, masking, etc.) approved by their V/ADR through the Phase 2 return to research process and outlined in their approved MREB or HiREB ethics application.
+- Researchers and participants are expected to follow the COVID-19 precautions for their study (e.g., self-assessment screening, physical distancing, masking, etc.) outlined in their approved MREB or HiREB ethics application.

-- Researchers are expected to use the COVID-19 LOI for fieldwork with human participants.
-This should be submitted as part of the Research Activity Plan to your V/ADR.
-For studies reviewed by MREB, the COVID LOI should be included in the MREB submission.
-For studies reviewed by HiREB, the COVID LOI does not need to be included in the HiREB submission.
+- Researchers are expected to use the COVID-19 information letter for fieldwork with human participants.
+The letter template should be edited per your study details and included in the REB submission.
+For studies reviewed by HiREB, the COVID information letter does not need to be included in the HiREB submission.

 Vaccination Mandate and COVID-19 Safety Protocols

-- In addition to vaccine requirements, non-McMaster locations and affiliated hospitals may have other COVID-19 related health and safety protocols.
-Researchers and research participants should be adhering to those protocols in order to access the research site.
+- Non-McMaster locations and affiliated hospitals may have other COVID-19 related health and safety protocols.
+Researchers and research participants must adhere to those protocols in order to access the research site.